 Landesmuseum Zürich - staircase

 The new extension building by the Basel architects Christ & Gantenbein was inaugurated in 2016.
-Connecting two wings of the Gustav Gull building, the extension makes it possible to tour the entire museum for the first time.
-The connection also creates a new semi-closed inner courtyard with a sort of bridge leading towards the river Limat.
+Connecting two wings of the Gustav Gull building, the extension makes it possible for the first time to make a round tour of the entire museum.
+The connection also creates a new semi-closed inner courtyard with a sort of 50 meter long bridge leading towards the river Limat.

 Landesmuseum Zürich - new extension